Teaching and learning

 With Famly since

-Obstacle courses in early years can be extremely fun and challenging ways for children to stay active, but the benefits aren’t just physical.
+Obstacle courses in the Early Years can be extremely fun and challenging ways for children to stay active, but the benefits aren’t just physical.
 Whether it's indoor or outdoor, large or small, the benefits of obstacle courses touch on nearly every key area of child development.

-Here are a few ways children benefit from an obstacle course:
+Besides being a physical activity, here are a few other ways children benefit from obstacle courses:

 • Building gross motor skills as they maneuver through the course